Frequently Asked Questions

 - Will this program teach me to code?

+Students will learn to code in C++.
 The program is designed to teach computer science fundamentals and increase aptitude and knowledge in preparation for pursuing a Master of Science.
-Ideally, a master’s in computer science will enhance previously learned material and provide Bridge students with a complimentary set of skills across disciplines.
+Please see our Bridge Course Materials for a full list of topics covered.

 - Can I participate in this program and still work full time?